eddmann/eddmann.github.io/content/posts/2017/2017-11-09-bitcoin-internals-how-blocks-use-merkle-trees-in-javascript/index.md

 layout: post
 title: 'Bitcoin Internals: How Blocks use Merkle Trees in JavaScript'
 meta: "Explore how Bitcoin utilises Merkle trees internally, featuring a JavaScript example demonstrating how to compute and verify Merkle roots for a block's transactions."
+summary: 'In this video, I take a look into how Bitcoin internally uses Merkle trees to generate its block Merkle roots.
+We delve into how this is computed and why it is so important to validate the state of transactions.'
 tags: ['bitcoin', 'javascript']
 ---